raspberrypilearning/scratch-olympics-weightlifter/en/step_4.md

 ![Code for switching costume](images/weights-costume-code.png)
 --- /hint --- --- /hints ---

-+ Test.
++ Test your code.
 As you press the `z` and `x` keys you should see the weightlifter move through the animation.

 + How fast can you press the keys to animate your weightlifter?
 What happens if you just hold down both the `z` and `x` keys?